-I live in the hills just outside the city limits.
+I live in the hills at the edge of Austin City Limits.
 We have no lawns where I live.
 My driveway is dirt.
 The post oaks in front of my house have been inching higher since the Civil War.
-But where I live is less country than when I moved in.
-The rolling landscape that shoulders the two-lane road between the urban center and my small home has been filled with new rooftops.
-The night’s dark sky isn’t as dark as it used to be.
-And the sound of tires across pavement continues deep into the wee hours of the morning.
+But where I live is less country than when I moved in; the rolling ridge that shoulders the two-lane traffic from downtown past my small neighborhood has been framed by hundreds of new rooftops, the night’s dark sky isn’t as dark as it used to be, and the swoosh of tires across that ridge of pavement continues deep into the night.
 Austin has grown.

 The 5 Stages of Cool:

-Stage 1: Artists discover an affordable town nestled within natural beauty.
+Stage 1: Artists discover a beautiful affordable town.
 They set up shop.

 Stage 2.
-Trendsetters discover the hidden art community.
-They christen it hip.
+Trendsetters discover the hidden art community and christen it hip.
 Tourism follows.

 Stage 3.
 Chic visitors become residents.
 Wannabees follow their lead.
 The town becomes a city.

 Stage 4.
-Multinational corporations follow the money (because wannabes love nothing more than white chocolate mocha lattes).
+Corporations follow the money because wannabes love nothing more than white chocolate mocha lattes.
 The city’s unique personality withers under the weight of international branding.

-I grew up in the 1970s.
-My parents both worked but were home by 5:30.
-We had four TV channels.
-No decent radio stations.
+Both my parents worked but were home by 5:30.
+We had four TV channels and no decent radio.
 The internet wasn’t a thing.
-So while one of the kids on our lakeside road might have had Little League, that was about it.
-Our nights and weekends were left to us.
-We rode bikes, played in our yards, found shit to do with the clutter in our basements.
-Our lives were slow.
-But they were our own.
+Neither did we have the overly-scheduled lives that children have today.
+Our nights and weekends were ours.
+We rode bikes, played in our yards, found things to do with the clutter in our garage.
+Our lives were slow and they were our own.

-Last night, bored amid a pandemic and without a basement, I sat in my yard and listened.
-The two-laner up the way, the one to town with all those new houses which was once a slow winding farm to market road, has been widened and straightened to accommodate the newcomers who want a country existence like mine but with the shortest possible commute.
-This new high-speed pavement now never falls silent.
-Nor slows.
-But it was quiet last night like it used to be.
-And through its silence I again heard Life.
+Last night, a man bored within a pandemic, I sat in my yard and listened.
+The two-laner between all those new houses was widened a few years back to accommodate the boom of newcomers who wanted a country existence within the shortest possible commute.
+That high-speed commute now never falls silent.
+But it was quiet last night — like it used to be.

-Friends in Houston have posted similar observations about the slowing of their lives during Covid-19.
-One wrote that for the first time since he moved into his neighborhood he saw the family across the street playing in their yard, parents and children together.
-I’ve read the same from strangers on Twitter.
-Soccer practices and high-intensity vacations have been canceled.
-Nights out with buddies have turned into nights home with wives.
-Not everything is peachy.
-It never was.
-Yet the amplitude has been turned down.
-We seem to be decelerating to our natural speed.
-Funny how the presence of death seems to lead to that.
+Friends of mine in Houston have made similar observations.
+Lives have slowed around them.
+One wrote that for the first time since he moved into his neighborhood he saw the family across the street, parents and children, playing in their yard.
+I’ve read the same from strangers on social media.
+Soccer practices and high-dollar vacations have been canceled.
+Nights out with buddies have turned into evenings home with wives.
+The amplitude of our existence has been turned down.
+We are decelerating to our natural speed.
+The presence of death has offered us a remembrance of life.

 The threat of the grave is everywhere now.
-All we talk about is Covid-19.
-We look at everything with suspicion, as if but for this virus our bodies would live eternal.
+We view everything with suspicion as if but for this virus our bodies would live eternal.
 But that, of course, is a lie.
-Death is always near: bullets, illness, weird accidents that would be funny except for the human toll, the flu.
-The sheer variety of things that can kill us inoculates us to the truth that we’re not long for this world.
+Death is always near: bullets, illness, weird accidents that would be funny except for the toll.
+The sheer variety of things which can kill us inoculates us to the truth that we’re not long for this world.
 A distracted driver could hit you three minutes from now.

 But succumbing to mortality is only one form of death.
-There are more subtle ways of dying than your final heartbeat.
+There are more subtle ways of dying than a final heartbeat.
 Do you sense them now that you’re still?
-They — as sure as that distracted driver, a stage-4 diagnosis, Big Macs — have been killing us for years.
-They’re the quiet deaths that rob you of time just as certain as your conclusion: death of home, death of intimacy, death of time.
-These are the deaths that no vaccines can cure.
+They — as sure as a distracted driver, a stage-4 diagnosis, Big Macs — have been killing us for years.
+They are the quiet deaths that rob you no less than your conclusion: death of home, death of intimacy, death of self.
+These are the deaths which no vaccine can cure.

-Covid-19 is like Austin today.
-It’s the bright shiny object getting all the attention.
-But Covid can only end you.
-And surviving its passage cannot alone bring Life.
-That’s because it, Life, requires more than functioning lungs.
-It requires wide eyes and an open heart that allow an inflow of the natural world and the love of your people.
-It requires you to be present for them and to them.
-It requires that you give it your time so that it can enrich the time you receive back in return.
+Covid-19, like Austin, is the bright shiny object getting all our attention.
+But Covid can only end you, and surviving its passage won’t alone bring you back to life.
+That’s because life requires more than functioning lungs.
+It requires wide eyes and open hearts that inhale the natural world and the love of your people.
+Life requires you to be present.
+It requires that you surrender your time today so that it may enrich the time you have left.

 Covid-19 will pass.
-What will you do, then, if you make it through, with the time that you’re offered between this black death and the coming white sheet?
-Will you sell it?
-Pass it by?
-Value its every second?
+What will you do if you make it through?
+With the time that you’re offered between the black death and white sheet?
+What will you do with your mortal coil?

 Nobody wants a pandemic.
 But nobody says we can’t learn from one.